Yandex Cloud

 --bucket \<bucket_name\> --delete '\{ "Objects": \[ \{ "Key": \}, \{ "Key": \}, ...\] \}'

-• If versioning is enabled in your bucket, then even after the objects are deleted from the folder (bucket), their old versions are still retained.
+• If you have versioning enabled in your bucket, the old versions are still retained even after you delete all objects from your folder or bucket.
 You need to delete them as well.
-You can view the old versions by this command:
+You can view the old versions by running this command:

 aws --endpoint <https://storage.yandexcloud.net> s3api list-object-versions \